 British Army (BA)

 The United Kingdom's (UK) standing army.
-Although the British
+The British

 role in the region.
-However, since the policy of 'Ulsterisation'
+However, following the policy of 'Ulsterisation'

-the Royal Ulster Constabulary (RUC) has been given the lead role
+the Royal Ulster Constabulary (RUC) was given the lead role

-and the British Army plays a supporting role.
-Approximately 501 members of the British Army have been killed in incidents related to the conflict.
-The British Army have killed 316 people during the conflict of whom 166 were civilians and the majority of these were Catholics.
+and the British Army played a supporting role.
+Approximately 501 members of the British Army were killed in incidents related to the conflict.
+The British Army killed 316 people during the conflict of whom 166 were civilians and the majority of these were Catholics.
 'Operation Banner' came to an end in 2007.
 Approximately 5,000 British soldiers remain in bases in Northern Ireland.
 Brtish Army technical support is still provided for dealing with suspected explosive devices.

 [Main Entry] [Web Site]